SumoLogic/sumologic-slack/README.md

 ## Deprecation Notice

-This legacy solution to pull logs from Slack to Sumo Logic has been replaced with a detecicated Cloud-to-Cloud Integration Framework source.
+This legacy solution to pull logs from Slack to Sumo Logic has been replaced with a dedicated Cloud-to-Cloud Integration Framework source.
 We recommend customers use the [Slack Cloud-to-Cloud source](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source/) instead of this legacy Python collection method.

 https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source/